nohwnd/nohwnd.github.io/source/_posts/mocking-methods.md

  - article
 ---

-Mocking functions in Pester is easy, you just specify `Mock -CommandName f -MockWith { "mock" }` and you are done.
+Mocking functions in Pester is easy, you just use `Mock` and you are done.
 But how do you mock a method on an object?

 <!-- more -->